senatov/MiMiNavigator/README.md

 - **Menus** menu item models and top menu rendering.

-Other resources include asset catalogs, entitlements files, and a�`refreshVersionFile.zsh`�script that updates the�`.version`�string.
+Other resources include asset catalogs, entitlements files, and a `refreshVersionFile.zsh` script that updates the `.version` string.

 ### Important aspects

-- **Concurrency** Directory scanning and file updates are handled by actors (`DualDirectoryScanner`,�`FileSingleton`) and async tasks to keep the UI responsive.
+- **Concurrency** Directory scanning and file updates are handled by actors (`DualDirectoryScanner`, `FileSingleton`) and async tasks to keep the UI responsive.

-- **User preferences** Window sizes, panel widths, and other state are stored using�`UserPreferences`(UserDefaults wrappers).
+- **User preferences** Window sizes, panel widths, and other state are stored using `UserPreferences`(UserDefaults wrappers).

-- **Logging** `LogMan`�sets up SwiftyBeaver console and file logging with custom icons for log levels.
+- **Logging** `LogMan` sets up SwiftyBeaver console and file logging with custom icons for log levels.

 - **Customization** Many UI components (menu buttons, path control, tooltip) are implemented as reusable SwiftUI views.

 ### Getting started

-1. Clone the repository and open�`MiMiNavigator.xcodeproj`�in Xcode.
+1. Clone the repository and open `MiMiNavigator.xcodeproj` in Xcode.

 2. Build and run.
-The README outlines basic installation steps and features such as dual�panel navigation and periodic directory scanning.
+The README outlines basic installation steps and features such as dual panel navigation and periodic directory scanning.

-3. The main entry point is�`MiMiNavigatorApp`�which initializes logging and sets up the main view hierarchy.
-Explore�`AppState`�and�`DualDirectoryScanner`�to understand how directory changes propagate to the UI.
+3. The main entry point is `MiMiNavigatorApp` which initializes logging and sets up the main view hierarchy.
+Explore `AppState` and `DualDirectoryScanner` to understand how directory changes propagate to the UI.

 ### Learning pointers

-- **SwiftUI layout and modifiers** Many views use custom modifiers and gestures (e.g.,�`onHover`, drag gestures for the divider).
+- **SwiftUI layout and modifiers** Many views use custom modifiers and gestures (e.g., `onHover`, drag gestures for the divider).

-- **Actors and concurrency** `DualDirectoryScanner`�demonstrates using timers inside an actor for periodic work.
+- **Actors and concurrency** `DualDirectoryScanner` demonstrates using timers inside an actor for periodic work.

-- **AppKit interop** Some components rely on�`NSWorkspace`,�`NSAlert`, and other AppKit APIs for macOS�specific functionality.
+- **AppKit interop** Some components rely on `NSWorkspace`, `NSAlert`, and other AppKit APIs for macOS specific functionality.

-- **Persistent data** The app uses SwiftData�`ModelContainer`�for future persistence, though currently the�`Item`model is minimal.
+- **Persistent data** The app uses SwiftData `ModelContainer` for future persistence, though currently the `Item`model is minimal.

-This project is still under active development (�NOT READY YET� per the README) but provides a clear example of a SwiftUI macOS application with multithreading, logging, and modular UI components.
+This project is still under active development ( NOT READY YET  per the README) but provides a clear example of a SwiftUI macOS application with multithreading, logging, and modular UI components.

 ## Current Stage